 For the first time in years, I am pumped about a performance goal.
 So pumped that I just contemplated having a hard boiled egg as a snack.
 I didn’t.
 But I thought about it.
 And I did read through some research journals to help me create a new tennis conditioning workout to add to my tennis preparation plan.
 I know that ultimately the quality of my game is going to be the biggest determinant of how well I perform on the court, but I also know that I can significantly up my game by being strong and fast enough to get to more shots, and by being fit enough to do so throughout the match.
 This is the stuff that training provides.
 Training also has a side-benefit of reducing the risk of injury.

 I am working on improving my tennis ability with a great coach and depending when you talk to me, I’m either excited or frustrated by my progress.
 I do seem to be getting better, although much more slowly than I’d like.
-Apparently I’m a big optimist, as I get to the tennis court every day thinking “today is the day that it’s all going to come together.”
+Apparently I’m a big optimist, as I get to the tennis court every day thinking “today is the day it’s all going to come together.”
 So far I’ve been wrong about that 100% of the time, but tomorrow!
 Because I’m *this* close to playing tennis at the level I want, I have been training to have my body ready for high performance – just in case.

 What does that entail?
 What can one do to train for tennis domination?
 How does one train to be able to return those shots that seem unreturnable?
 What does a training plan include that allows one to be as fast and reactive in the last point as in the first?
 And what does it include to support my back and shoulders as I do this?